devychen/Course_Data_Science/README.md

    - conscientiousness is related to distinctions.

 **Dataset** <br>
-Corpus: We will build a corpus based on a famous playscript (possibly _The Merchant of Venice_ by Shakespeare). <br>
+- Corpus: We will build a corpus based on a famous playscript (possibly _The Merchant of Venice_ by Shakespeare).

-With references from literetures on personalities of the characters, we will analyse the features to see if the results align with their personality and if the hypotheses are true. <br>
+- With references from literetures on personalities of the characters, we will analyse the features to see if the results align with their personality and if the hypotheses are true.

-The number of charcaters will be limited to 5 at most.
+- The number of charcaters will be limited to 5 at most.

 **Analysis** <br>
-This mini project is instuitively inspired by the previous work of Pennebaker and King (1999). <br>
+- This mini project is instuitively inspired by the previous work of Pennebaker and King (1999).

-We will use LIWC (Linguistic Inquiry and Word Count) as a measure of personality by analysing the lines of selected characters.
+- We will use LIWC (Linguistic Inquiry and Word Count) as a measure of personality by analysing the lines of selected characters.
-For personality, there are many classification methods, we will use the Big Five personality dimensions (Neuroticism/Stability, Extroversion, Openness, Agressableness, Conscientiousness, Openness) as it is widely applied in previous studies. <br>
+- For personality, there are many classification methods, we will use the Big Five personality dimensions (Neuroticism/Stability, Extroversion, Openness, Agressableness, Conscientiousness, Openness) as it is widely applied in previous studies.

-A factor analysis of the 72 English LIWC variables provided four main factors:
+- A factor analysis of the 72 English LIWC variables provided four main factors:
 1. Immediacy: first-persona singular pronouns, articles, long words, present tense, discrepancies.
 2. Distinctions: exclusiceness, tentativeness, negations, inclusive words.
 3. Social past: past tense, positive emotion words, social words.